 - You can run your game in the highest setting just to see whether the device supports it or not.

-- You can run a technical test (compile of multiple shaders, execute it, you can check the output is expected or not, etc).
+- You can run a technical test (compile multiple shaders, execute it, check the output is expected or not, etc).